 Visiting Assistant Professor of History and Postdoctoral Fellow in Asian StudiesKirner-Johnson 132

-Pankhuree Dube is a historian of modern South Asia who spent four and a half years doing archival research and ethnographic fieldwork in central India.
+Pankhuree Dube, a historian of modern South Asia, spent four and a half years doing archival research and ethnographic fieldwork in central India.

 Recent Courses Taught

 South Asia in the Age of the Anthropocene

 Appointed to the Faculty: 2017

 M.A., Emory University